 Values

-We are leaders in the global polytechnic community, and as such we are honest and fair in all we do.
-We are committed to being accountable and transparent.
+We are leaders in the global polytechnic community.
+We are honest and fair in all we do.
+We are committed to accountability and transparency.
 We are truthful with one another.
 We hold ourselves to high standards of ethical behaviour and take responsibility for our actions.

-We aim to empower a better future by leading the rise of polytechnic education.
-Therefore, we work, live and learn in a socially and environmentally responsible manner.
-We support the health, safety and overall well-being of our learners, employees and partners.
-We are conscientious stewards of our resources and continuously look for entrepreneurial and creative ways to strengthen and improve our institution.
+We work, live and learn in a socially and environmentally responsible manner.
+We support the health, safety and wellness of our learners, employees and partners.
+We are conscientious stewards of our resources and continuously look for innovative ways to strengthen and improve our institution.

 Mandate